 Another personal experience I have had with a negative brand association came while shopping in my local supermarket.
 As I approached two nearby cashiers, I heard them discussing (read: gossiping) how strange and peculiar their previous customer was.
-I, too, had seen the customer they were speaking of and, frankly, their judgments matched my own.
+I too had seen the customer they were speaking of and, frankly, their judgments matched my own.
 That said, those employees made a critical error.
 Their choice to adversely discuss that customer left me wondering what they were going to say about me behind my back once I had left the shop.
-I became distrusting of them, feeling cautious about what I said and did in their presence.
-I am sure this is not the way businesses aim to have their customers relate to their staff and brand.
-If you are an employee, be conscious that all your actions do leave an impression.
+I became distrustful of them, feeling cautious about what I said and did in their presence.
+I am sure that this is not the way businesses aim to have their customers relate to their staff and brand.
+If you are an employee, be conscious that all of your actions do leave an impression.
 Make that extra effort to make it a positive one.
 If you are an employer, expect the best from your staff; train them on how to be fantastic brand ambassadors and treat them well, so they care to make that extra effort.

 FROM NEGATIVITY TO DELIGHT